 Generally the WFOP holds a conference in the spring and fall.
 We aim for late April/early May or late October/early November.
 However, holidays, local events, and anticipated weather conditions can occasionally trump those dates.

-Eighty to a hundred of the state's most passionate poets gather to engage in workshops, readings, open mics, book fairs and a banquet/awards ceremony.
+Eighty to a hundred of the state's most passionate poets gather to engage in workshops, readings, open mics and book fairs.

 Writing is a solitary journey.
 Make connections on the way.
 We're a room of writing friends you haven't met yet.
 Hope to see you there!

 The seven WFOP regions take turns hosting the conferences.
 The conferences generally run from Friday evening through late Saturday afternoon.